58. Skip to content

 Algae, invertebrates, anurans Stones In Current

-algae, invertebrates, anurans Stones Out Of Current
+Algae, invertebrates, anurans Stones Out Of Current

-algae, invertebrates, anurans Marginal Vegetation
+Algae, invertebrates, anurans Marginal Vegetation

-algae, invertebrates, anurans Aquatic Vegetation
+Algae, invertebrates, anurans Aquatic Vegetation

-algae, invertebrates, anurans Gravel/Sand/Mud
+Algae, invertebrates, anurans Gravel/Sand/Mud

-algae, invertebrates Artificial substrate
+Algae, invertebrates Artificial substrate

 Fish only Slow-Shallow